brad28b/meshtastic-cli-chat/README.md

 * python3 -m venv myvenv
 * pip3 install -r requirements.txt

-If using Windows, you will need install curses with:
+If using Windows, you will need to install curses with:
 * pip3 install windows-curses